poVoq/zhabogram/README.md

     dir_mode: "0744"
 ```

-Then you need to setup nginx proxy that will serve `get_url` path, because Telegram do not allowing URLs with non-default ports.
+Then you need to setup nginx proxy that will serve `get_url` path, because Telegram will not handle URLs with non-default http(s) ports.
 Example nginx config:

 ```